 3.1 All Members

-Application for membership shall be made on the prescribed form and in the case of an applicant for Professional Membership shall include the names of two referees to whom the applicant is known.
-One of these referees shall be a Professional Member of the Institute, or failing that a member of any other Association, Institute, Corporation or Society having an interest in the study of, and research in Electrochemistry, Electrometallurgy, Organic Coatings, Surface Finishing, Surface Engineering and other related Material Sciences.
+Application for membership shall be made on the prescribed form and in the case of an applicant for professional membership shall include the names of two referees to whom the applicant is known.
+One of these referees shall be a professional member

 Where the applicant cannot find referees or where the particulars appear insufficient, the Board may demand other evidence of character, qualifications and / or experience.

-3.2 Affiliate Member

-Affiliate members shall not be subject to any test of knowledge of the theory or practice in surface finishing and shall not be entitled to the use of any letters or other insignia to their names indicating membership of the Institute.

-3.2.1 Affiliate Scholar Member

-Affiliate Scholar Members have Affiliate Members’ rights and shall be persons engaged in a formal educational course of study provided or approved by the Education and Training Committee.
-Affiliate Scholar is not entitled to use any letters or other insignia in their names indicating membership of the Institute unless they also hold Professional Membership and if so, will be entitled to use any letters or other insignia indicating their professional membership.

-3.3 Student Member

-Student Members are individuals who are engaged in full time education at a recognized educational establishment.
-Student Membership is normally limited to a maximum of five (5) years, at the discretion of the Board, and only applies to those students who are not sponsored or do not receive significant financial support.

-3.4 Professional Member
+3.2 Professional Members

-Professional Members shall satisfy the Examination and Qualifications Board that they are qualified according to the regulations for entry to Professional Membership approved by The Board for the time being.
+Professional members shall satisfy the Examination and Qualifications Board that they are qualified according to the regulations for entry to professional membership approved by The Board for the time being.

-3.5 Honorary member

-Shall be persons of distinction relative to the objects of the Institute.
-Such Honorary members shall not at any time exceed twelve in number.
-They pay no membership subscriptions and have no voting rights unless already a member of the Institute.

-3.6 Sustaining Members
+3.3 Sustaining Members

-Application for Sustaining Membership shall be made on the prescribed form on behalf of the organization concerned and signed by an authorized person.
+Application for sustaining membership shall be made on the prescribed form on behalf of the organization concerned and signed by an authorized person.
 The applicant shall nominate a representative to whom all communications will be sent and who shall have the same status and rights as those of an Affiliate.
-Sustaining Members must appoint a proxy in order to vote which in the case of a corporate body must be signed by two authorized signatories.
+Sustaining members must appoint a proxy in order to vote which in the case of a corporate body must be signed by two authorized signatories.

+3.4 Student Members

+Student members are individuals who are engaged in full time education at a recognized educational establishment.
+Student membership is normally limited to a maximum of four (4) years, at the discretion of the Board, and only applies to those students who are not sponsored or do not receive significant financial support.

-3.7 Retired Status
+3.5 Retired Status

-Retired Status may be granted to Professional or Affiliate members who have reached the age that qualifies for state retirement pension, or who have retired from substantially remunerative employment and have applied to The Board for a change in their membership status; such change being at the discretion of the Board but will not normally be withheld.
+Retired status may be granted to Professional or Affiliate members who have reached the age that qualifies for state retirement pension, or who have retired from substantially remunerative employment and have applied to The Board for a change in their membership status; such change being at the discretion of the Board but will not normally be withheld.

-Members who are granted Retired Status are entitled to a reduced annual subscription
+Members who are granted retired status are entitled to a reduced annual subscription

-3.8 Board Approval of Applicants
+3.6 Board Approval of Applicants